 For me, those slumps are usually due to stress.
 Like, ahem, waking up to assist my son every couple of hours because he keeps rolling over and getting stranded on his back like a turtle.

-Busy schedules, illness and other interruptions make it really tempting to forego cooking, but those are the times when our bodies need a little homemade TLC the most!
-If you are in this season (I am!) here are some ideas for filling your belly without draining your wallet or your time.
+Busy schedules, illness and other interruptions make it really tempting to forego cooking, but those are the times when our bodies need a little homemade TLC the most.
+If you are in this season and you need to fill your belly without draining your wallet, check out this post about how to eat real food on a budget along with the recipes below!

 A simple “set and forget ” crockpot recipe, this hearty stew is a protein powerhouse.
 Fatigue and stress often induce sugar cravings which tax the immune system and create more fatigue.
 Eating protein instead will help prevent that vicious cycle.
 In addition to the chicken, quinoa is a complete protein (meaning that it includes all nine essential amino acids), so you can get away with using less chicken if needed.